witny23/csci_441_meteor_challenges/campaign/README.md

-dynamic classes and scss functions challenge solution (vid 34a)
+dynamic classes and scss functions challenge (vid 34a)